$50 Off Any Repair

 Bathroom Plumbing

-Bathrooms are often the victims of plumbing issues because they have so many pipes and fixtures and sometimes will requires a plumbing remodel.
+Bathrooms are often the victims of plumbing issues because they have so many pipes and fixtures, and sometimes will require a plumbing remodel.

 If you notice plumbing issues in your bathroom, don’t panic.
 This doesn’t automatically mean that the previous homeowners installed things incorrectly.